vergissberlin/event-timer/README.md

 ## 🔄 Auto-Switch Feature

-The app automatically switches to event detail page:
+The app automatically switches to the event detail page:
 - **Default**: 30 seconds before event start
 - **Configurable**: `autoSwitchSeconds` in settings.json
 - **Smart**: Only for upcoming events